roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  "Tell me!"

  He swatted at her hand but Paige scooted back.
 Noticing an opportunity, she grabbed his now-limp cock in her left hand and brought the sharp edge of the glass to the base of his penis.
 He became very still very quickly.
-Report_Story #3